-Our new charity edition is available from today to buy at local newsagents throughout Tameside and Glossop, as we endeavour to help those who need it most in these extraordinarily difficult times.
+Our new charity edition is available to buy at local newsagents throughout Tameside and Glossop, as we endeavour to help those who need it most in these extraordinarily difficult times.
 The charity edition of your Tameside Reporter and Glossop Chronicle costs £1 per copy, with 20p from each copy sold being donated directly to a local charity.

 To give all of our readers something back, each edition of the Tameside Reporter and Glossop Chronicle will be packed with offers and money-off offers each and every week in the countdown to Christmas - ensuring every edition delivers great value to everyone - just turn to our centre pages this week.